 The judges explained: “Keeping a site safe and productive has never been more important, and this winning initiative does just that.
 We were impressed by the balance between the scale which the system managed the data, but also the personalised approach in terms of managing the individual.
 Often some of the incidents or challenges on site are caused by more personal issues to do with fatigue or health, so being able to track and manage that is much more powerful for both the effective site but the safety of the people who work on site.
 This winning technology focuses on productivity and efficiencies and is something that can benefit the wider industry and not just one part.”

-The Mosaic Competency Management system provides a flexible, mobile solution to help manage a highly transient workforce, particularly for linear projects with multiple sites or sites with no fixed perimeter.
+Biosite’s Mosaic Mobile Competency system provides a flexible, mobile solution to help manage a highly transient workforce, particularly for linear projects with multiple sites or sites with no fixed perimeter.
 Data is captured at multiple points, via multiple devices, to ensure operatives have the correct skills for the job, in real time, to support safety and efficiency on site.

 Biosite delivers 100% non-conformance